 Unless you are looking for the beach, you want to go to Èze-Village.
 As the train stops in Èze-sur-Mer, you are better off taking the bus to Èze.
 As the bus travels high above the sea this will also give you some great views.

 Even though there may be a shuttle from the train station to the upper village, the fastest and easiest way to get to Èze-Village from Nice or Villefranche is by taking bus 602.
-The ride will cost €1.50 and take about 30 minutes.
+The ride will cost €1.70 and take about 30 minutes.

 Èze is a very popular destination so buses can get full (especially in the summer and on weekends).
 If you want to increase your chance of getting a seat in the bus it might be best to board the bus at one of the first stops in Nice (e.g. Vauban G R).
-If you are coming from Villefranche (where most cruise ships stop) you will unfortunately have to take your chance.
+If you are coming from Villefranche (where most cruise ships stop) you will unfortunately have to take your chances.

 In Èze the bus will stop near the entrance to the old village, close to a small grocery store.
 Nearby you will find the Tourist Information and a public bathroom.